CrimeOwl AI logoCrimeOwl AI

 Lead #1

-Bishop was an experienced outdoorsman, camper, and hiker with extensive African camping experience—where might he have fled or hidden?
+Bishop was an experienced outdoorsman, camper, hiker, and licensed amateur pilot with African experience—could he be living in remote wilderness areas?

 🔍